Parks & Recreation Administration

 5. When does this virus usually affect the duck population?

-Outbreaks in Bedford have always occurred in the early spring.
+Outbreaks in Bedford have always occurred in the warmer months.
 An outbreak usually lasts for two to three weeks.
 This virus becomes active during a mild temperature period and becomes dormant as the weather gets warmer or colder.

 6. Are there other factors that contribute to the virus infecting the ducks?